anhlequoc/JS---Understanding-The-Weird-Part/Section 4 - Objects and Functions.md

 ### Objects, Functions, and "this"
 > reminder: when a function is invoked, a new execution context is created

+Note: **"this" keyword is pointing to different object depending on how function is invoked -> cause a lot of confusions**

+See some examples below:

 ```javascript
   function a() {
     console.log(this);